tom-nook/toulbox/posts/what-is-devsecops.md

   docker push $IMAGE_ID:$VERSION
 ```

-We are creating an image because we want other users to 'PULL' the image whenever they wish to use the product.
+We are creating an image because we want other developers to be able to `PULL` the image whenever they wish to contribute.

 Additionally, it makes it easier to deploy to any server capable of running Docker, such as a Kubernetes cluster, EKS, AKS, GKE, etc.

-In our case, it will be elastic beanstalk's docker platform.
-Lastly, it is helpful to have each image saved to the container registry in case.
-Somehow a broken image is deployed that.
+In our case, it will be [Elastic Beanstalk's Docker Platform](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.docker).
+Lastly, it is helpful to have each image saved to the container registry in case somehow a broken image is deployed.
 In that scenario, we can quickly deploy the previous tag to the server in under a minute so that our users/customers ideally do not experience downtime (broken site experience).

 ## II.
-CD => The AWS Docker Platform via Elastic Beanstalk
+Continuous Deployment (CD) to The AWS Docker Platform by Elastic Beanstalk

 ### II.
 Parts of the (CD) Security Pipeline

 #### II.a Zip files for Elastic Beanstalk with the unique tag for versioning - Q.A.

-We again rebuild the image for Elastic Beanstalk, which has specific requirements such as having a zipped archive with a `Dockerfile` and `main.go`/main file of the programming language.
+We create a *.zip* archive for Elastic Beanstalk, which has specific requirements such as having the `Dockerfile` and `main.go`/main file of the programming language within the **.zip**.

 ```yaml
 ### Above is still the same